 Nothing like a nice relaxing day at home.
 Sitting around, with a book, no distractions, no annoyances, just a nice, quiet-BZZZZZZZZZZZ!

 Or not.
 There's a bug buzzing around your head, making it impossible to relax.
-Could be just a fly making trouble, but even worse, it could be a mosquito or a bee, just waiting to sting you when your back is turned.
+Could be just a fly making trouble, but even worse, it could be a mosquito, just waiting to sting you when your back is turned.

 The worst part is, it just won't go away, no matter how hard it gets swatted it just won't leave.
 So, of course, zanier and zanier schemes are required to get rid of it.
 After all, a baseball bat's big enough, it should be the perfect thing to whack a fly with, right?

 Of course, what generally causes the most trouble isn't the bug itself, but the character's increasingly extreme attempts to get rid of it, unless the bug itself is a trickster.
 Generally, the character will only hurt themselves with their angry attempts to rid themselves of the pest, or, at the worst, end up destroying their perfect afternoon, while the fly gets away scott-free.

 - There was an ad for Tabasco sauce where a man was eating pizza on his porch, putting a good dollop of Tabasco sauce on each bite.
 A mosquito landed on him, bit him, flew off, and blew up, engendering a satisfied nod and smile from the man.
 One might surmise that he did this on purpose to get back at them.

 - An online advert for Schick — "ridding the world of irritation" — depicted a lab technician angrily shooing away a fly... until it lands on a mirror.
 The technician smugly pulls out a can of shaving foam and sprays the fly into oblivion.